Nominated Directors: some recent issues

 The need for a clear set of procedures and appropriate guidance is greater than ever before, and specialist advice is essential at the outset.

-Max Hudson is a Partner in the company commercial department at Payne Hicks Beach
+Max Hudson is a partner in the Company and Commercial department at Payne Hicks Beach

-This publication is not intended to provide a comprehensive statement of the law.
+This publication is not intended to provide a comprehensive statement of the law and does not constitute legal advice and should not be considered as such.
 It is intended to highlight some issues current at the date of its preparation.
-Specific advice should always be taken.
+Specific advice should always be taken in order to take account of individual circumstances and no person reading this article is regarded as a client of this firm in respect of any of its contents.